Raising ducks (especially ducklings) is easy, and ducks are some of the most entertaining and useful livestock you can add to your farm!

 Pekin ducks are possibly the most popular breed of ducklings to raise in the United States.
 They’re the white ducks you see everywhere.

-Pekins originated in China, and immigrants brought them over mid-19th century.
+Pekins originated in China, and immigrants brought them in the mid-19th century.
 They quickly gained popularity as a breed of ducklings to raise in the US because of their hardy, useful natures.

-They’re a good dual purpose breed, and lay eggs consistently.
-We’ve chosen Pekin duckling to raise in the past, and they were easy, low-maintenance ducks.
+They’re a good dual-purpose breed and lay eggs consistently.
+We’ve chosen Pekin ducklings to raise in the past, and they were easy, low-maintenance ducks.

 Runners generally are not suitable to raise for meat because the males top out at 5 pounds or so.
 Their value lies more in their eggs.